Elijah-Dangerfield/TriviaApp/README.md

 This application is part of a series on Medium on creating modern android applications with modern tools.

-That code can be found here
+That series can be found [here](https://medium.com/@elijahdangerfield111/modern-android-development-with-mvvm-livedata-and-firebase-part-1-474d00ab95eb)